Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Homologically smooth algebras and global dimension

 respecting any module structure obtained if $P$ or $Q$ is a complex of bimodules.
 The map $\Psi$ is an isomorphism if $P$ is perfect. \item Let $P^{\bullet}$ be a bounded above complex of right $A$-modules, and $Q^{\bullet}$ a complex of left $A$-modules.
 There is a natural isomorphism

-which respects any module structure obtained if $P$ or $Q$ is a complex of bimodules. \end{enumerate} When $A$ is graded, the same results hold for graded modules and complexes, with $\RHom$ replaced by $\RgrHom$ and $\otimes^L$ replaced by $\grtimes^L$. \end{lemma} \begin{proof} (1) For any $M, N \in A \lGr$ there is a natural map $\psi: \Hom_A(M,N)^K \to \Hom_{A^K}(M^K, N^K)$ which respects any bimodule structures involved.
-The map $\psi$ is clearly an isomorphism when $M = A$, and therefore when $M = A^{\oplus n}$ for any integer $n$, since finite direct sums pull out of the first coordinate of $\Hom$.
-Then $\psi$ is an isomorphism when $M$ is finitely generated projective.
+which respects any module structure obtained if $P$ or $Q$ is a complex of bimodules. \end{enumerate} When $A$ is graded, the same results hold for graded modules and complexes, with $\RHom$ replaced by $\RgrHom$ and $\otimes^L$ replaced by $\grtimes^L$. \end{lemma}